openstack/ironic-inspector/README.rst

   * ``uuid`` - Ironic node UUID;
   * ``new_ipmi_username`` and ``new_ipmi_password`` - if these are set,
-    **ironic-discoverd** will switch to manual power on and assigning IPMI credentials on introspection.
+    **ironic-inspector** will switch to manual power on and assigning IPMI credentials on introspection.
 See `Setting IPMI Credentials`_ for details.

 * **Query introspection status**: